The capillaries that nourish the epithelium and absorb digested n... | Channels for Pearson+

 1

-Step 1: Begin by understanding the structure of the gastrointestinal tract and its layers.
-The layers include the mucosa, submucosa, muscularis externa, and serosa.
-Each layer has specific functions and components.
+Understand the structure of the gastrointestinal (GI) tract wall, which consists of four main layers: mucosa, submucosa, muscularis externa, and serosa.

-Step 2: Focus on the mucosa layer, which is the innermost layer of the gastrointestinal tract.
-It consists of three sublayers: the epithelium, the lamina propria, and the muscularis mucosae.
+Focus on the mucosa layer, as it is the innermost layer and directly involved in absorption and nourishment of epithelial cells.

-Step 3: Learn the role of the lamina propria.
-It is a connective tissue layer within the mucosa that contains capillaries, lymphatic vessels, and immune cells.
-These capillaries are responsible for nourishing the epithelium and absorbing digested nutrients.
+Learn that the mucosa is subdivided into three parts: the epithelium, the lamina propria, and the muscularis mucosae.
+The lamina propria is a connective tissue layer that contains capillaries and lymphatic vessels.

-Step 4: Compare the lamina propria to the other options provided in the question.
-The muscularis externa is responsible for peristalsis and segmentation, the serosa is the outermost protective layer, and the submucosal plexus is a network of nerves in the submucosa that regulates secretion and motility.
+Recognize that the lamina propria provides nourishment to the epithelium and absorbs digested nutrients, making it the correct answer in this context.

+Review the roles of the other layers (submucosa, muscularis externa, and serosa) to understand why they are not correct answers.
+For example, the submucosa contains larger blood vessels and nerves but does not directly nourish the epithelium.

 Watch next